jlowin/airflow/docs/scheduler.rst

 Your DAG will be instantiated
 for each schedule, while creating a ``DAG Run`` entry for each schedule.

-DAG runs have a state associated to them (running, failed, success) and informs the scheduler on which set of schedules should be evaluated for task submissions.
+DAG runs have a state associated to them (pending, running, failed, success) and informs the scheduler on which set of schedules should be evaluated for task submissions.
 Without the metadata at the DAG run level, the Airflow scheduler would have much more work to do in order to figure out what tasks should be triggered and come to a crawl.
 It might also create undesired processing when changing the shape of your DAG, by say adding in new tasks.

 External Triggers
 '''''''''''''''''